Newbyl/FR-CNN-with-NAN/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To train this model use the following command :
+To <strong>train</strong> this model use the following command :

 ```console
 $ python -m pytorch.FasterRCNN --train --learning-rate=1e-3 --weight-decay 1e-4  --epochs=5 --load-from=vgg16_caffe.pth --save-best-to=results_1.pth --checkpoint-dir it_checkpoint
 ```

-To get all the option you can use this command :
+To <strong>get all the option</strong> you can use this command :

 ```console
 $ python -m pytorch.FasterRCNN --help
 ```

-To infer an image through the network use  :
+To <strong>infer</strong> an image through the network use  :

 ```console
 $ python -m pytorch.FasterRCNN --load-from=fasterrcnn_pytorch_vgg166.pth --predict-to-file=images_demo/noisy_image.jpg
 ```

-It will save the result of the inference in a file called "prediction.png" in your current directory.
+It will <strong>save the result of the inference in a file called "prediction.png"</strong> in your current directory.

 <!-- What's new ? -->
 ## What's new ?

-Following the paper, I implemented the Noise Adversarial Network present I the paper, you can find it in <a href="https://github.com/Newbyl/FR-CNN-with-NAN/blob/main/pytorch/FasterRCNN/models/detector.py"> here </a> named NoisePredictor :
+Following the paper, I implemented the Noise Adversarial Network, you can find it in <a href="https://github.com/Newbyl/FR-CNN-with-NAN/blob/main/pytorch/FasterRCNN/models/detector.py"> this file </a> named as NoisePredictor :

 ```Py
 class NoisePredictor(nn.Module):